US Congess will decide on the new immigration bill in June

 When the US president Barack Obama was re-elected at the end of 2012 it promised to make the immigration reform one of his biggest priorities during his second term.

 Therefore he left the eight senators to prepare the new bill and he was ready to step in if they failed to reach any agreement.

 Last week the senators released their proposal and if it becomes a low some of the most important changes will include increased security measures on the Mexican border in order to prevent any illegal migration.

 It will create a pathway to citizenship for the nearly 11 million illegal immigrants in the USA.
-Create new “W type” visa that will allow low-skilled workers to come to the US.
+Create a new “W type” visa that will allow low-skilled workers to come to the US.

 It will increase the number of Green Cards given to highly skilled professionals.

 Increase the number of H-1B graduate-level, temporary work visas that are granted annually from 65,000 to 110,000 immediately with a possibility that the figure could rise to a maximum of 180,000 annually